UtrechtUniversity/yoda/docs/design/metadata_form.md

 1. validated against the XSD for the category (or default) This ensures correctness of data types, options etc.

-2. Checked for completeness as configured in the formelements xml (of the current category)
+2. Checked for completeness as configured in the formelements XML (of the current category)
    - All mandatory lead elements must be present
    - Check completeness of subproperty and compound structures